GPUOpen-Tools/vscode_extensions/radeon-gpu-analyzer/README.md

 - View the disassembly from compiling HLSL, SPIR-V and Vulkan (GLSL) shaders down to AMD IL and AMD GCN ISA.
 - View the disassembly from compiling AMD IL shaders to AMD GCN ISA.
 - The current word selection is used as entry function of your shader.
-- The shader model / shader type and the target architecture can be easily used from drop down menus.
+- The shader model / shader type and the target architecture are chosen via drop down menus.
 - The last command per shader is saved and can be replayed.
 This allows you to spot the impact your code changes have on the ISA.
 - If you open the shader in a VSCode project, created files will open in a new view.
 - See all compiler errors and warnings in the VSCode terminal.
-- You can add language specific command line arguments via settings.
+- You can add language specific command line arguments via settings or just configure the command line in the terminal directly.

 ## Usage